TRSTN4/br4nch/docs/functions/duplicate/duplicate_tree.md

 **Required argument(s):**

 - *new_tree* - The name for the new tree.
-- *target_tree* - The target tree that wil be copied.
+- *target_tree* - The target tree that will be copied.

 **Optional argument(s):**